 Data stored in a blockchain is segmented into shards and replicas of each shard are created and distributed to different nodes.
 Therefore, each file you store on the blockchain will have several other security copies.

-Decentralized data storage and cloud computing systems carry some level of risk since they involve third parties.
+Decentralized cloud storage and cloud computing systems carry some level of risk since they involve third parties.
 However, with decentralized blockchain storage, this risk is easily mitigated through sharding and automated encryption.
 With the increasing interest in decentralized storage technology and how it can be combined with blockchain, the existing cloud storage industry might become obsolete within the next few years.